NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Types of Tile Saws

 If you DIY your tile project, you’ll undoubtedly save on professional tile installation costs.
-As you shop for the best tile saw, you’ll notice there are a few types of saws available.
+As you shop for the best cutting tools for tiles, you’ll notice there are a few types of saws available.
 Each type works differently, so learning about the differences will help determine which will work for your project.

 Wet Tile Saw

 A wet tile saw is one of the most effective ways to cut tile.
 These electric saws use a spinning diamond-embedded blade to cut tile accurately and quickly.
 Wet saws look similar to table saws (or circular saws) but with the addition of a water basin or water-feed tube.
-The water cools the saw blade while keeping airborne dust to a minimum.
+The water cools the saw blade while keeping airborne dust to a minimum, making these models a nice choice for DIYers in the market for a dustless tile saw.

 Much like table saws can bevel wood, it’s possible to cut bevels and angles on some tile saws.
 This may require adjusting the deck or topside of the saw or tilting the blade.
 Many wet saws have sliding beds or adjustable rip fences, increasing user control.
 The size of the sliding bed varies from model to model, and a larger bed can make cutting large-format tiles easier.